meltwater/mlabs-graphql/docs/README.md

 ---
 ### `createServer(options)`

-Create an [ApolloServer].
+Create an [Apollo Server].
 Either `typeDefs` and `resolvers` or a `schema` must be provided.

 #### Arguments

 1. `options` (*object*):
-   Any additional options are passed directly to the [ApolloServer].
+   Any additional options are passed directly to the [Apollo Server].
     - `schema` (*object*): The GraphQL schema.
     - `typeDefs` (*object*): The GraphQL type defs.
     - `resolvers` (*object*): The GraphQL resolvers map.